Study medicine at these cheap medical schools in the Caribbean; find out all information you need to know about the schools and the Caribbean.

 From the beginning of their course students further gain clinical exposure, exposing them to dramatically higher skills relative to other university courses.
 With a focus on medical courses in the United States, Canada and the United Kingdom, its course material is also strongly integrated.

 The university accepts applications from prospective medics who have advanced degrees from any university other than those in the United States in terms of foreign student criteria.

 Fees for tuition; from $14,700.

 The Caribbean Medical University, situated on the Caribbean island of Curaçao (part of the Antilles in the southern Caribbean), is an autonomous medical school.
-Established in 2007, after an intensive four-year training course, this inexpensive Caribbean medical school awards a Doctor of Medicine (M.D.) degree.
+Established in 2007; after an intensive four-year training program, this affordable Caribbean medical school awards a Doctor of Medicine (M.D.) degree.